-Marijuana has many street names but the most used name is “pot” or “weed.”
-It’s the most commonly used illicit drug.
-The main compound responsible for the psychoactive effects is a cannabinoid known as THC.
-This is what we test for.
+Marijuana goes by many street names, but the most common are “pot” and “weed.”
+It remains the most widely used illicit drug today.
+The primary compound responsible for its psychoactive effects is a cannabinoid called THC.
+Drug tests specifically look for this substance.

 What Is Marijuana?